cardanoz/constitution/constitution-23.md

 ##### **GUARDRAILS**

-PARAM-03a (y) A parameter that is critical to the operation of the blockchain require an SPO vote in addition to a DRep vote: SPOs must say "yes" with a collective support of more than 50% of all active block production stake.
+PARAM-03a (y) A parameter that is critical to the operation of the blockchain requires an SPO vote in addition to a DRep vote: SPOs must say "yes" with a collective support of more than 50% of all active block production stake.
 This is enforced by the Guardrails on the stake pool voting threshold.